 - Rules about business licensing, taxes, limits on number of units, and other provisions for short-term rentals that are in effect starting in 2019.
 Find related information on the Finance and Administration (FAS) Department's Short-Term Rental webpage.

 - RVs, tents, garages, boats, and other spaces that are not considered dwelling units

-- Floating on-water residences, waterfront residences, and other areas where lodging activities are prohibited by the Shoreline Code
+- Floating residences, waterfront residences, and other areas where lodging activities are prohibited by the Shoreline Code

 - Dwellings in commercial or industrial buildings permitted as “Caretaker’s quarters”